aiven/aiven-docs/docs/products/flink/howto/restart-strategy-jar-applications.md

 ### SQL applications

-You can disable restarts on failure directly within the deployment dialog while creating a new deployment, eliminating the need for complex configurations.
+For SQL applications, you have a simplified approach to restart strategies.
+You can enable or disable restarts on failure during application deployment, providing a straightforward way to manage applications without complex configurations.
+For more information, see [Create an SQL application](/docs/products/flink/howto/create-sql-application).

 ## Key considerations when disabling default restarts